bentonam/build-your-first-couchbase-application/exercises/exercise6/exercise6-instructions.md

 );
 ```

-Open the homepage ([/exercise6/index.cfm](/exercise6/index.cfm)) and click on the "View All" button next to the On Sale Products Listing
+Open the homepage ([/exercise6/index.cfm](/exercise6/index.cfm)) and click on the "View More" button next to the On Sale Products Listing

 For your reference the data from the `getSaleProducts` and `getSaleProductsTotal` methods are used in the following views: